abdallahoraby/noor-lms-dashboard/wp-content/plugins/gamipress/readme.txt

 Also, you can check [our customize section](https://gamipress.com/customize/) where you can find a huge number of code snippets to help you customize GamiPress!

 == Changelog ==

+= 7.2.7 =

+* **Improvements**
+* Fixed related to textdomain notices.

+= 7.2.6 =

+* **New Features**
+* New integration: FluentCommunity.
+* FluentCommunity: Publish a post in any space.
+* FluentCommunity: Publish a post in a specific space.
+* FluentCommunity: Remove a post from any space.
+* FluentCommunity: Remove a post from a specific space.
+* FluentCommunity: React a post of any space.
+* FluentCommunity: React a post of specific space.
+* FluentCommunity: Request to join any space.
+* FluentCommunity: Request to join specific space.
+* FluentCommunity: Join any space.
+* FluentCommunity: Join a specific space.
+* FluentCommunity: Leave any space.
+* FluentCommunity: Leave a specific space.
+* FluentCommunity: Add a comment in any space.
+* FluentCommunity: Add a comment in a specific space.
+* FluentCommunity: Delete a comment in any space.
+* FluentCommunity: Delete a comment in a specific space.
+* FluentCommunity: Create a space.
+* FluentCommunity: Delete any space.
+* FluentCommunity: Delete a specific space.
+* FluentCommunity: Complete any course.
+* FluentCommunity: Complete a specific course.
+* FluentCommunity: Enroll in any course.
+* FluentCommunity: Enroll in a specific course.
+* FluentCommunity: Unroll from any course.
+* FluentCommunity: Unroll from a specific course.
+* FluentCommunity: Create a course.
+* FluentCommunity: Delete any course.
+* FluentCommunity: Delete a specific course.
+* New integration: Paid Membership Subscriptions.
+* Paid Membership Subscriptions: Purchase a subscription.
+* Paid Membership Subscriptions: Purchase a specific subscription.
+* Paid Membership Subscriptions: Pay a subscription.
+* Paid Membership Subscriptions: Pay a specific subscription.
+* Paid Membership Subscriptions: Renew a subscription.
+* Paid Membership Subscriptions: Renew a specific subscription.
+* Paid Membership Subscriptions: Change a subscription.
+* Paid Membership Subscriptions: Change a specific subscription.
+* Paid Membership Subscriptions: Cancel a subscription.
+* Paid Membership Subscriptions: Cancel a specific subscription.
+* Paid Membership Subscriptions: Abandon a subscription.
+* Paid Membership Subscriptions: Abandon a specific subscription.

+= 7.2.5 =

+* **Improvements**
+* Improved texts for user earnings registration.
+* WP Courseware: Support to latest version.

 = 7.2.4 =